ZlomenyMesic/Stocktopus-2/README.md

 Some stuff yet to come:
 -better transposition table hashing
 -pre-sorting minimax options
--gradual evaluation base on the current game state
+-gradual evaluation based on the current game state
 -better evaluation
 -unsure: deeper search for the best moves